SeattleChris/hepcat/README.md

   * Create other fixtures as needed and add them to the fixtures array in the appropriate tests class
 * Run tests to confirm tests and basic structure is setup correctly.
   * `./manage.py test`
+  * Or with coverage, if your virtual environment setup a `venv` directory:
+    * `coverage run --omit='*/venv/*' manage.py test -v 2`
+  * Or with coverage, if using Pipenv for virtual environment.
+    * `coverage run manage.py test -v 2`
 * ...
 More to be added later ...

 <!-- **Alternative Setup Using Docker** -->